 What is a trademark?

-A trademark, as defined in section 17 of the Trade Marks Act 1995 (Cth), is “A sign used, or intended to be used, to distinguish goods or services dealt with or provided in the course of trade by a person from goods or services so dealt with or provided by any other person.”
+The Trade Marks Act 1995 (Cth) defines trademarks in section 17.
+Trademarks are “a sign used, or intended to be used, to distinguish goods or services dealt with or provided in the course of trade by a person”.

 Who can apply for a trademark?